Alternaria Leaf Spot Prevention And Treatment

 Alternaria can overwinter on diseased plant matter.
 Remove dead plant material and dispose of it appropriately.
 If you believe it to be diseased, burn it or throw it away.
 If composted, the conidia may remain in the compost and contaminate the entire batch.

 This fungus can also overwinter in the soil, so crop rotation is necessary.
-Areas which have shown signs of alternaria should only be planted with different species that are resistant to that fungal disease.
+Areas that have shown signs of alternaria should only be planted with different species that are resistant to that fungal disease.
 Do not grow the same type of plant in the same location year after year.

 When pruning plants, make sanitary cuts.
 Dip your pruning shears into a mix of one part bleach to ten parts water between cuts to sterilize them.
 Wash your hands entirely between plants to reduce the risk of fungal spread.